8 Things Not To Say To Moms Who Exclusively Pump

 This piece was inspired by my awesome sister Caitlin, who is currently exclusively breastfeeding (via breast pump and bottle) my nephew, who was born earlier this summer.
 He is less than three months old and she has already heard a plethora of ridiculous, judgmental BS from regular asshats galore.
+Why?
+Well she is a mom who exclusively pumps.

 Moms who choose to breastfeed but exclusively pump pretty much get the